ducha-aiki/caffenet-benchmark/BatchSize.md

-This is quick evaluation of batch size imfluence on ImageNet-2012.
+This is quick evaluation of batch size influence on ImageNet-2012.

 The architecture is similar to CaffeNet, but has differences: